 We have imported many of the common plants that you see in neighborhood gardens based largely on their value as ornamental, lawn and garden plants.
 Thus native plants have been displaced as land has been developed.
 While some non-native plants stay within the confines of our gardens and can be used as decorative and ornamental species, they do not offer much value for wildlife especially since they do not host the insects which are an essential part of an intact and bird-friendly ecosystem.

 Other imported, non-native plants readily and aggressively spread outside their original boundaries displacing native plants and becoming serious threats to ecosystems such as wetlands and the wildlife that depends on them.
-Most people don’t even realize that commonly seen plants like Bradford Pear, Chinese Privet, Japanese Honeysuckle, and Queen’s Anne Lace are non-native and have become serious invasive threats.
+Most people don’t even realize that commonly seen plants like Bradford Pear trees, Chinese Privet, Japanese Honeysuckle, and Nandina are non-native and have become serious invasive threats.